ExitedState/AutoStartProgram/README.md

 ### Notes 📝

 > This script was designed for Windows.
 Some features may not work on other OS.<br>
-> You can create an executable and auto-start on Windows startup
+> You can create an executable for windows use pyinstaller `pyinstaller filename.py --onefile --windowed` and place in `shell:startup`